authindicators/BIMI_Receiver_Guidance/Guidance.md

 own list of trusted CAs for BIMI rather than relying on a generally available bundle of trusted Root Certificates such as those distributed with browsers or operating systems.
 The AuthIndicators Working Group will maintain a list of known VMC Root CA Certificates to help bootstrap such a list.

+# Security Concerns Relating to Message Authentication

+BIMI relies upon the foundations of existing messsage authentication mechanisms.
+As of the writing of this document, those are DMARC, SPF, and DKIM.
+Each of these were created several years ago, and with time, some issues have been found, most specifically with SPF and DKIM.
+The items below are not specific to BIMI, and the referenced documents have more information.

+## SPF Concerns

+SPF [@?RFC7208] is used to denote from where a message should be arriving, typically based on IP.
+SPF will only provide authentication for the first hop when sending from the originator to another internet mail site.
+There are some mechanisms within the SPF that could be misused in a number of
+ways:

+* SPF allows for a +all mechanism.
+This effectively allows all hosts on the internet to be authenticated as this domain
+* Some domains publish domains with a includes that result in a large number of IPs that can be used by any number of other senders
+* A sender could typo a CIDR from an ip4/ip6 statement
+* A platform may not properly validate users are attached to a specified domain when sending
+* A platform may allow for some loose rules relating to forwards, which could permit an attacker to misuse a domain

+It's suggested that a receiver should be extremely careful when allowing a message to be authenticated solely on SPF.
+Similarly, a sender should do as much as they can to utilize both SPF and DKIM, properly aligned.

+## DKIM Concerns

+DKIM [@?RFC6376] is a cryptographic signature meant to protect against tampering with a message.
+This method is the most likely to survive forwarding to another internet site.

+* DKIM Replay is a method by which an attacker attempts to subvert a previously sent message, and use the signature to send something different.
+See [draft-chuang-dkim-replay-problem] for additional information.
+* Poor selection for signature algorithm, the key length, or the length which a key has been in use
+* Oversigning of headers (RFC6376, Section 8.15) is considered a partial protection against DKIM Replay, and should be considered by senders implementing BIMI
+* Expiration of signatures utilizing the `-x` option while signing

 # BIMI Playbook Checklist